 Arrive at the airport early.
 Allow plenty of time for checking in, going through security, and finding the right gate.
 It’s nearly impossible to jog through the terminal with kids in tow if you’re running late.
 Allow time to put fresh diapers on little ones and to take older children to the bathroom before boarding.
 Many airports have play areas, so the kids can expend some energy during extra waiting time.Bring a stroller.
 Leave the heavy-duty, pack-it-all-in model at home, and opt for a stroller that folds easily because you’ll need to do that at security and before boarding the plane (gate-check the stroller so you have it during layovers).
 When toddlers get tired of traipsing through the terminal, you can let them ride awhile (It’s easier for you if they are contained and not lollygagging behind).
 If kiddos prefer to walk, the stroller can hold backpacks and small luggage.

 Be prepared for glitches.
-Bring along healthy snacks your kids like—skip candy and anything loaded with sugar.
+Bring along enough healthy snacks that your kids like for the entire trip and possible delays.
+Skip candy and anything loaded with sugar.
 Finger foods like granola bars, pretzels, and fruit pieces work well and avoid big messes.
 For infants, include juice and baby food (Can you imagine taking an international flight without an extra bottle?
 Just listened to a poor baby cry all night because mom didn't prepare).

 All images provided free of charge.